crate/cloud-reference/docs/overview.rst

 .. image:: _assets/img/start.png
    :alt: CrateDB Cloud sign-in screen

-You must access the CrateDB Cloud Console by region.
+The CrateDB Cloud user interface permalink is the `CrateDB Cloud Console`_.
+You can `deploy a trial cluster on the CrateDB Cloud Console for free`_.

 Here is a list of all currently available regions for CrateDB Cloud: